Release Date: May 2, 2017

 About Varina Denman

 VARINA DENMAN is the author of the Mended Hearts series and is a native Texan.
-She spent her high school years in a rural town and now writes stories about the struggles women face in similiar small-town settings.
+She spent her high school years in a rural town and now writes stories about the struggles women face in similar small-town settings.
 She and her husband live near Fort Worth, where they enjoy spending time with their five mostly grown children.